 Studies show that the left side of your face will probably look better than the right side when you have your photo taken.
 Now you know what people mean when they say ‘help me get my good side’!

 Remember photo negatives?
 It seems like an age ago that we were ever getting photo films developed, but many, many people still love traditional photography.
 Negatives work to create a positive alternative when it comes to printing images on paper.

-Colour photos didn’t come along until 1861, but they weren’t commonplace until much later.
-The first colour photo was taken through the use of separate filters, with the photographer merging red, green, and blue to create a colour aggregate.
+Color photos didn’t come along until 1861, but they weren’t commonplace until much later.
+The first color photo was taken through the use of separate filters, with the photographer merging red, green, and blue to create a color aggregate.
 We have Thomas Sutton to thank for this innovation!

-However, it was physicist and photographer James Maxwell who took the first full colour snap.
+However, it was physicist and photographer James Maxwell who took the first full color snap.